What Is Generative AI Governance

 3. Adaptive Frameworks: The rapid evolution of AI means that governance models should be equally dynamic, requiring frequent revisions and updates.

-How to Govern Generative AI for Compliance, Privacy, and Security
+Generative AI Governance for Compliance, Privacy, and Security

 1. Define Clear Objectives and Boundaries: